stefaniaMou/spanner-examples/README.md

 Each of these have subcategories, such as GPIO, Networking, etc.

-The following quick start guide will help our users get started with Spanner CI test examples, including setting up a Spanner CI account, intergratting with Github, create Projects and Jobs.

 # Quick Start Guide #

 This is a quick start guide of Spanner CI.
+The following step-by-step guidelines will help our users get started with Spanner CI test examples, including setting up a Spanner CI account, intergratting with Github, create Projects and Jobs.

 ## Register & Sign-In